 Identify Your "Down Payment Fuel"

-- "Micro-spending": Be mindful of small, impulsive online purchases.
-They add up quickly.
+- "Micro-spending": Be mindful of small, impulsive Amazon purchases.
+They add up fast.

 Step 4: Actively Increase Your Income

-Step 6: Leverage "Financial Windfalls" and Assistance
+Step 6: Leverage "Financial Windfalls"

 Saving for a down payment is a marathon, not a sprint.
 By creating a clear plan, building the right systems, and staying focused on your goal, you can transform the dream of homeownership into your reality.